Stochastic Sequential Quadratic Programming for Optimization with Functional Constraints: Numerical Experiments

 Raw CPU times on modern hardware may vary widely due to differing implementations of quadratic optimization across commercial solvers and open-source libraries.
 To abstract away these implementation effects, we assume an SFO that returns stochastic gradient information in $\tau$ seconds and a QP solver that completes each intermediate quadratic program in $M\tau$ seconds, where $M \geq 1$ captures the additional cost of solving a QP relative to an SFO-only setting.
 With this, the wall-clock time of SSQP-like algorithms is $\cO\br{\text{SFO}+M \times \text{QMO}}$, where SFO and QMO denote the number of SFO and QMO calls, respectively.
 Intuitively, if $M$ is very large, even a few QMO calls will hurt the wall-clock time and SSQP-Skip will take longer than other algorithms.
-Figure~\ref{fig:runtime} illustrates the critical values of $M$ below which SSQP-Skip remains faster than APriD, based on the complexities summarized in Table~\ref{tab:threshold_comparison}.
-The trend in Fig.~\ref{fig:runtime} is consistent across thresholds, and both algorithms show negligible improvement below $\epsilon \approx 0.005$.
+Figure~\ref{fig:runtime} illustrates the critical values of $M$ below which SSQP-Skip remains faster than GOCO, based on the complexities summarized in Table~\ref{tab:threshold_comparison}.
+We remark that $M$ also depends on minibatch sizes.